 • If the child is confirmed to be ill with COVID-19, the above requirements for persons who have been in contact with a sick person must be observed.
 In case of any other illness of the child, the usual regulations apply (see more information in the Serviceportal - under work release due to illness of a child).

-• Employees who must stay at home to care for their children are granted home office or subsidiary leave of absence (with continued payment of wages) for the entire duration of the closure of schools (i.e. not during school holidays) and other care facilities.
+•Employees who must stay at home to care for their children due to the general closure of a child-care institution are granted home office or subsidiary leave of absence (with continued payment of wages) for the entire duration of the closure of schools (i.e. not during school holidays) and other care facilities.
 In contrast to home office, leave of absence can only be granted if the employee is otherwise unable to provide care despite having exhausted all possibilities.
 The need to take care of children needs to be laid out specifically, especially if children are older than 14.
 Employees are not permitted to bring children to the LMU.
 In any case, please inform your direct supervisor.

 What happens if I have to care for a relative in need of care?